Woman wanted for pepper spray attack, making anti-Asian remarks in Manhattan, police say

-New York City police are investigating an anti-Asian assault in Manhattan amid a rise in hate crimes across the U.S.
+New York City police are investigating an anti-Asian assault in Manhattan amid a rise in hate crimes across the United States.

-A woman is wanted for allegedly making anti-Asian remarks at four people and attacking them with pepper spray on Saturday, the New York City Police Department said.
-The department's Hate Crimes Task Force released a photograph and video of the suspect and are asking for the public's help in identifying the woman.
+A woman is wanted for allegedly making anti-Asian remarks at four people and attacking them with pepper spray Saturday, the New York City Police Department said.
+The department's hate crimes task force released a photograph and video of the suspect and is asking for the public's help in identifying the woman.

-In the video, which has no audio, the suspect can be seen holding what appears to be a canister of pepper spray before deploying the spray.
+In the video, which has no audio, the suspect can be seen holding what appears to be a canister of pepper spray before deploying it.

 The NYPD said the incident unfolded just after 6 p.m. near Manhattan’s Chelsea neighborhood.
 The victims refused medical attention at the scene, police said.